 Warnings and Precautions

-Due to the frequency of neutropenia, anemia and thrombocytopenia in patients receiving Ganciclovir INJECTION, complete blood counts with differential and platelet counts should be performed frequently, especially in patients in whom Ganciclovir or other nucleoside analogues have previously resulted in leukopenia, or in whom neutrophil counts are less than 1000 cells/µL at the beginning of treatment [see Dosage and Administration (2.2)].
+Due to the frequency of neutropenia, anemia and thrombocytopenia in patients receiving Ganciclovir Injection, complete blood counts with differential and platelet counts should be performed frequently in all patients, especially in patients with renal impairment and in patients in whom Ganciclovir or other nucleoside analogues have previously resulted in leukopenia, or in whom neutrophil counts are less than 1000 cells/μL at the beginning of treatment [see Dosage and Administration (2.2)].

-Increased serum creatinine levels have been reported in elderly patients and in transplant patients receiving concomitant nephrotoxic medications (i.e., cyclosporine and amphotericin B).
-Monitoring renal function during therapy with Ganciclovir INJECTION is essential, especially for elderly patients and those patients receiving concomitant agents that may cause nephrotoxicity [see Dosage and Administration (2.5), Use in Specific Populations (8.5)].
+Increased serum creatinine levels have been reported in elderly patients and in transplant recipients receiving concomitant nephrotoxic medications (i.e., cyclosporine and amphotericin B).
+Monitoring renal function during therapy with Ganciclovir Injection is essential, especially for elderly patients and those patients receiving concomitant agents that may cause nephrotoxicity [see Dosage and Administration (2.5), Drug Interactions (7), Use in Specific Populations (8.5)].

 Impairment of Fertility

-Based on animal data, Ganciclovir INJECTION at the recommended human dose (RHD) may cause temporary or permanent inhibition of spermatogenesis in males, and may cause suppression of fertility in females.
-Advise patients that fertility may be impaired with use of Ganciclovir INJECTION [see Use in Specific Population (8.1), Nonclinical Toxicology (13.1)].
+Based on animal data, Ganciclovir Injection at the recommended human dose (RHD) may cause temporary or permanent inhibition of spermatogenesis in males, and may cause suppression of fertility in females.
+Advise patients that fertility may be impaired with the use of Ganciclovir Injection [see Use in Specific Populations (8.1, 8.3), Nonclinical Toxicology (13.1)].

 Mutagenesis and Carcinogenesis

 Animal data indicate that Ganciclovir is mutagenic and carcinogenic.
-Ganciclovir INJECTION should therefore be considered a potential carcinogen in humans [see Dosage and Administration (2.6), Nonclinical Toxicology (13.1)].
+Ganciclovir Injection should therefore be considered a potential carcinogen in humans [see Dosage and Administration (2.7), Nonclinical Toxicology (13.1)].

 - Hematologic Toxicity [see Warnings and Precautions (5.1)]

-- Impairment of Renal Function [see Warnings and Precautions (5.2)]
+- Renal Impairment [see Warnings and Precautions (5.2)]

 - Impairment of Fertility [see Warnings and Precautions (5.3)]